dentarg/auth0-blog/_posts/authentication-best-practices-centralized-login.markdown

 - 2017-10-19-oauth-2-best-practices-for-native-apps
 ---

 **TL;DR:** Centralized login is the best practice strategy for authenticating with a provider.
-Learn why centralized login is the most secure and flexibile approach.
+Learn why centralized login is the most secure and flexible approach.
 You can explore an authenticated MEAN stack application with Auth0 centralized login and passwordless at the [mean-messageboard GitHub repo here](https://www.github.com/auth0-blog/mean-messageboard).

 ---